39ff/docker-rotating-proxy/README.md

 ## WARN
 USE OF PUBLIC PROXIES WILL BE LEAK A DATA, DO NOT USE LIKE SOCIAL/SHOPPING

+### FIREWALL
+You should have this one behind a firewall or limit access to it as it is setup to allow all access to it.

 ## Why not using Polipo?